pbosetti/c-cnc/README.md

 }
 ```

-It there are already other items in the JSON file, just add (don't replace) the above ones.
+It there are already other items in the JSON file, just add (don't replace) the above ones to the list (pay attention to separate each line with a comma and to put everithyng in between the outer curly braces).

 ## Prerequisites